justeslam/offsec2/notes/client_side_attacks.md

     Listing 12 - XML and Library Description Version

 Next, we'll add two tags providing information about the library.
-The name9 tag specifies the name of this library.
+The name tag specifies the name of this library.
 We must not confuse this with an arbitrary name we can just set randomly.
 We need to specify the name of the library by providing a DLL name and index.
 We can use @shell32.dll,-34575 or @windows.storage.dll,-34582 as specified on the Microsoft website.
 We'll use the latter to avoid any issues with text-based filters that may flag on "shell32".
-The version10 tag can be set to a numerical value of our choice, for example, 6.
+The version tag can be set to a numerical value of our choice, for example, 6.

 ```bash
 <name>@windows.storage.dll,-34582</name>